🎒Oscium Nomad

 To connect the Oscium Nomad to a Lightning iPhone or iPad, an adapter that contains special circuitry that puts the iPhone/iPad in USB host mode is required.
 For iPhones/iPads with a Lightning Port, you'll need:

-1. An Apple Lightning to USB Camera Adapter, which connects to iPhone or iPad.
+1. An Apple Lightning to USB 3 Camera Adapterarrow-up-right, which connects to iPhone or iPad.

 2. The included USB-A to USB-C cable, which connects from the adapter to the Data port on the Nomad.